gamemanual0/gm0/source/docs/software/getting-started/index.rst

 Getting Started
 ===============

-Basic information for starting out on your programming journey
+Basic information for starting out on your programming journey.

 .. toctree::
    :maxdepth: 1